shayan-shaikh/Nextra-test/README.md

 ## Contact

-This has been moved to it's own repo in # AI Content Detection
+This has been moved to it's own repo @ AI Content Detection